Joseph Paul Franklin: Early life

-James Clayton Vaughn Jr. was born in Mobile, Alabama, on April 13, 1950, the elder son of James Clayton Vaughn Sr. and Helen Rau Vaughn.
-He had two sisters and a brother.
-Vaughn's father was a World War II veteran and butcher who left the family when Vaughn was aged eight.
-His sister Carolyn recalled, "Whenever [Vaughn Sr.] came to visit he'd beat us".
-Their mother had Vaughn Sr. jailed twice for public drunkenness.
-Vaughn's mother was described by a family friend as "a full-blooded German, a real strict, perfectionist lady.
-I never saw her beat any of [her children], but they told me stories."

-Vaughn later stated that he was rarely given enough to eat and suffered severe physical abuse as a child, and that his mother "didn't care about [him and his siblings]".
-He claimed that these factors stunted his emotional development, and said he had "always been [at] least ten years or more behind other people in their maturity."
+Joseph Paul Franklin was born as James Clayton Vaughn Jr. in Mobile, Alabama, on April 13, 1950, the elder son of James Clayton Vaughn Sr. and Helen Rau Vaughn.
+Franklin had two sisters and a brother.
+His father was a World War II veteran and butcher who left the family when Franklin was 8 years old.
+Helen had Vaughn Sr. jailed twice for public drunkenness.
+Franklin later stated that as a child, he was rarely given enough to eat, suffered severe physical abuse, and that his mother "didn't care about [him and his siblings]".
+He claimed that these factors stunted his emotional development, and that he had "always been [at] least ten years or more behind other people in their maturity."
+His sister Carolyn recalled, "Whenever [Vaughn Sr.] came to visit, he'd beat us".
+A family friend said Helen was a "a real strict, perfectionist lady", whose children said she had beaten them.

-As early as high school, Vaughn developed an interest in evangelical Christianity, then in Nazism, and later held memberships in both the National Socialist White People's Party and the Ku Klux Klan.
-He eventually changed his name to "Joseph Paul Franklin" in honor of Paul Joseph Goebbels and Benjamin Franklin.
-In the 1960s, Franklin was inspired to start a race war after reading Adolf Hitler's Mein Kampf.
-"I've never felt that way about any other book that I read," he later reflected.
-"It was something weird about that book."
+As early as high school, Franklin developed an interest in evangelical Christianity, then in Nazism.
+He later held memberships in two white supremacist groups, the National Socialist White People's Party—also known by its earlier name, the American Nazi Party—and the Ku Klux Klan.
+He eventually changed his name to "Joseph Paul Franklin", in honor of two white men: Benjamin Franklin and Nazi Party official Paul Joseph Goebbels.

-In the early 1970s, he took a road trip to an NSWPP conference in Virginia with David Duke and Don Black.
+Franklin was inspired to start a race war after reading Adolf Hitler's 1925 autobiography Mein Kampf.
+Franklin later recalled: "I've never felt that way about any other book that I read [...] it was something weird about that book."
+In the early 1970s, he took a road trip with white supremacists David Duke and Don Black to an NSWPP conference in Virginia.
+A photograph from September 1970 shows Franklin wearing a Nazi uniform in front of the White House in Washington, D.C., to protest a diplomatic visit by Israel's prime minister, Golda Meir.

 Crimes

-For much of his life, Franklin was a drifter, roaming the East Coast seeking chances to "cleanse the world" of people he considered inferior, especially black and Jewish people.
-His primary source of financial support appears to have been bank robberies.
+For much of his life, Franklin was a vagrant, roaming the East Coast seeking chances to "cleanse the world" of people he considered inferior, especially black and Jewish people.
+His primary source of financial support was likely bank robberies.
 Franklin supplemented his income from criminal acts with paid blood bank donations, which eventually led to his capture by the FBI.